 People have lauded the health benefits of green tea for ages.
 Every human into healthy living is well aware of green tea benefits.
 Okay, you are new to this fitness world.
 Let us make you aware of green tea.
 Green tea is a popular beverage that is made from the leaves of the Camellia sinensis plant.
 It is one of the most popular beverages worldwide.
 It’s enjoyed both as a regular drink and also as a health drink.
 Green Tea Benefits and is enjoyed both as a traditional drink and also as a health drink.
-There are many green tea benefits like it has varied nutrients, has antioxidant & anti-inflammatory properties which boost overall health.
+There are many benefits of green tea, like it has varied nutrients, has antioxidant & anti-inflammatory properties which boost overall health.

 Best Top 9 Green Tea